tuomaura/eap-noob/README.md

 About
 --------

-The eapnoobimplimentation is an implementation of new EAP method named EAP_NOOB.
-This is a method for secure bootstrapping of IOT appliances.
+This repository is an implementation of new EAP method named EAP_NOOB.
+The new method is for secure bootstrapping of IOT appliances.
 The specification for EAP_NOOB can be found in [this](https://datatracker.ietf.org/doc/draft-aura-eap-noob/?include_text=1) IETF draft.

-The eapnoobimplimentation consists of three separate applications.
+The implimentation consists of three separate applications.

 Hostapd : Contains EAP_NOOB server side implementation and acts as an authenticator for the requesting IOT appliances.